magnetilo/zosimolab/README.md

 ZosimoLabs is a single headed company by Thilo Weber.
 ````
 Data is the new gold!
-You just need an alchemist.
+All you need is an alchemist.
 It’s possible.
-Ask Zosimo the alchemist.
+Ask Zosimo the Alchemist.
 ````

 - [Offerings](#offerings)